rss logo

 root@debian:~# kadmin -p kdcadmin/admin@STD.LOCAL Authenticating as principal kdcadmin/admin@STD.LOCAL with password.
 Password for kdcadmin/admin@STD.LOCAL: $superKDC$2000 kadmin: ktadd nfs/debian.std.local Entry for principal nfs/arch.std.local with kvno 3, encryption type aes256-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab.
 Entry for principal nfs/arch.std.local with kvno 3, encryption type aes128-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab. kadmin: exit

-Note: I had the permanant mount.nfs: an incorrect mount option was specified error until the machine was completly rebooted.
+Note: I got the following error: mount.nfs: an incorrect mount option was specified until the machine was completly rebooted.

 [root@arch ~]# reboot